Large U.S. Bank

 Solution

-Deployed Isora GRC to launch structured, department-level assessments, centralize evidence collection, and track cybersecurity maturity against NIST CSF 2.0 categories.
+Deployed Isora GRC to launch structured, department-level assessments, centralize evidence collection, and track cybersecurity maturity against NIST CSF 2.0 categories while simultaneously establishing repeatable workflows for GLBA compliance requirements.

 Results

-Improved cross-team collaboration, reduced manual tracking by over 40%, enabled CISO-led prioritization of security initiatives, and built an active IT Risk Register to track and remediate security control gaps.
+Improved cross-team collaboration, reduced manual tracking by over 40%, enabled CISO-led prioritization of security initiatives, built an active IT Risk Register to track and remediate security control gaps, and established documented GLBA compliance processes for risk assessment, vendor management, control testing, and board reporting.

 The Challenge